The CTE has staff members who work closely with the Faculty Advisory Board to design and implement the programs and services of the CTE.

 At Xavier since 1995, Mary has been director for grant services since 2000.
 In her prior role as coordinator for grant services and professional development, Mary was responsible for faculty development programming.

 In addition to her full-time administrative roles, Mary has taught courses, including Literature and the Moral Imagination, Freshman Composition, and Studies in Fiction, as an adjunct faculty member in Xavier's English Department.
 Mary earned her undergraduate degree in English from Columbia University and her MA and PhD in English from Indiana University.
 She completed minors in religion in both of her undergraduate and graduate programs.

 CTE Administrative Assistant

 Sharon has been at Xavier since 2007 and in her current position since 2010.
 In addition to her role with the CTE, Sharon is also the Administrative Assistant for the IRB.

-Sharon earned her undergraduate degree here at Xavier in Management.
-She is currently working on her MA in Theology.
+Sharon earned her undergraduate degree here at Xavier in Management and recently completed the MA in Theology.